-If the parent holds indefinite leave to remain or British Citizenship, the child will be granted Indefinite Leave to Enter, however, the requirement for sole responsibility has to be proved by the parent of the child.
+If the parent holds indefinite leave to remain or British Citizenship, the child will be granted Indefinite Leave to Enter, although the requirement for sole responsibility still has to be proven by the parent of the child.

-If you can meet the requirements, you can apply for a child dependent visa or Indefinite Leave to Enter from overseas.
+If you can meet the requirements (as outlined below), you can apply for a child dependent visa or Indefinite Leave to Enter from overseas.

 Child Visa Requirements & Eligibility

-Child dependent visa requirements can be complex, depending upon the situation of the applicants.
-For an application to be successful, there are a number of general requirements that need to be fulfilled:
+Dependent child visa requirements can be complex, depending upon the situation of the applicants.
+For an application to be successful, there are a number of general requirements that need to be fulfilled.
+These include:

-You must be financially supported without recourse to public funds
+- You must be financially supported, without recourse to public funds or benefits